deadsetbit/gaming-couch-unity/README.md

 ## Setup the HUD

-If the game has multiple game modes you can setup the hud differently for each game mode, but here is the most basic setup that will just display the avatars and names:
+The most basic setup that will just display the avatars and names of the players:

 ```C#
 using DSB.GC.Hud;